 Love, self confidence, and independence

-In our therapeutic work, we like to explain secure attachment with the help of metaphors.
+We like to explain secure attachment with the help of metaphors.

 Safe and welcomed in, just as I am.